According to a Chinese saying, no visit to Beijing is complete if you miss climbing the Great Wall or dining on Peking Duck.

 By the way; the standard recipe for duck necks includes . . . chicken bones, great and cheap flavour enhancers.

 Zhouheiya – a model in brand building

-Zhouheiya recorded a net profit of RMB 306 mln in 2015, and is planning to go public in Hong Kong in 2016 to raise up to $500 mln.
+Zhouheiya got listed on the Hong Kong Stock Exchange in 2016.
 Credit Suisse Group AG and Morgan Stanley are sponsors, or banks responsible for the IPO.

 Duck necks have become such a fad these days, that a duck neck eating competition was organised in Wuhan in July 2015.
 According to the rules, participants were asked to finish a 350 gr box of duck necks and leave no more than 150 gr of bones in as short a time as possible.

 The Chinese affection for nibbling on duck necks has stimulated the creation of several innovative dishes.
 Here is lovely one that I found on a Chinese recipe site.
 The name of the dish is ‘miniature babao calabash ducks’.
 The term babao ‘eight treasures’ has been introduced in an earlier post on babao porridge.
 As the picture shows, the ‘ducklings’ in this dish indeed look like miniature calabashes.
 They are in fact sections of duck necks, stuffed with glutinous rice.
 On the plate they strike you as small calabashes.
 Apparently, the Chinese cook does not want to run the risk that discriminating customers will criticise that they ‘don’t look like ducklings at all’.
 So he has carved a ducks out of vegetables; to make the dish more ‘ducky’.
 This is one of those Chinese paradoxes: the veggie ducks look more like ducks that the duck neck ducklings do.